Biography

 He has played numerous gigs with the improvisation ensemble Surrealestate.
 His own Jazz group, with Ron Hershewe on guitar, has worked frequently in the Southern California region.
 He's done countless Brass Quintet gigs.
 He played two seasons in the Pacific Palisades Symphony.
 He's done Musical Theater in Los Angeles.
 At the Stella Adler Theater, he did Stephen Sondheim's "Saturday Night".
 At the Odyssey Theater, he did "Archie and Mehitabel", (Don Marquis/George Kleinsinger).
 Additionally, he toured Japan with a tribute to the 1950's pop group The Platters, played often during holidays at the 6-Flags Magic Mountain Park with Skip Waring's, and was with the Mariachi of The Ballet Mexicapan in East L.A., for two seasons.

 CD releases include his own "Landscape With Figure", a duo improv CD with Scott Fraser playing guitar; "O.P.T.I.O.N.S.", improvised music for electro-acoustic chamber ensemble; and "Reflections", a West Coast styled Jazz Standards project, with Ron Hershewe on Guitar and Mike Flick on Bass.
-He also participated on Rich West's CDs "Bedouin Hornbook" and "Heavenly Breakfast". and is included on one John Troubee recording.
-Future projected CD releases include "Edge Study", an improvised duo with Motoko Honda, for trumpet and keyboard synthesizor; as well as "Tiny Trumpet Tunes For Tiny Tots", improvised trumpet melodies for toddlers.
+He also participated on Rich West's CDs "Bedouin Hornbook", "Heavenly Breakfast", and "Known Universe", and is included on one John Troubee recording.
+Future projected CD releases include "Edge Study", an improvised duo with Motoko Honda, for trumpet and keyboard synthesizor; a recording of New Music(s) for Trumpet and Electronics, as well as "Tiny Trumpet Tunes For Tiny Tots", improvised trumpet melodies for toddlers.

-A recording of his O.P.T.I.O.N.S. project was released in 2008 on the pfMentum label.
 Examples of the graphic music notation used for O.P.T.I.O.N.S. are included in a book on contemporary music notation entitled Notations21, by Theresa Sauer.
 This book is patterned after a 1960's publication Notations by John Cage.
 More information pertaining to O.P.T.I.O.N.S. can be found at this website on the 'Improv Score' page.
+This CD has not yet been linked to the 'Recordings' page of this website.
+It can be previewed at CDBaby.com .
+Further information about Notations21 can be found at the website Notations21.net .

 © 2004 – 2005 Bruce Friedman